Chelsea Manning released from jail as WikiLeaks grand jury expires, risks returning next week

 Federal prosecutors in Alexandria unsealed a complaint charging WikiLeaks publisher Julian Assange on April 11, and he has been jailed in London fighting extradition to the U.S. ever since.

-Mr. Assange, a 47-year-old Australian native, has been accused by federal prosecutors of attempting in 2010 to help Manning crack a password that would have allowed her to access additional material desired by WikiLeaks.
+Mr. Assange, a 47-year-old Australian native, has been accused by federal prosecutors of attempting in 2010 to help Manning crack a password that would have allowed her to access additional material likely of interest to WikiLeaks.

 He has been charged by prosecutors in Alexandria with conspiracy to commit computer hacking and faces a maximum sentence of five years imprisonment if sent to the U.S. and convicted solely on that count.
 The Justice Department is poised to potentially add further charges against Mr. Assange, however, and have 60 days since requesting extradition to argue their case for taking custody.